liaosunny123/liaosunny123/Readme.md

 - I know some frameworks, such as **Vue.js**, **Flutter**, **Asp.Net**, **Spring**, **Android Compose**, **WPF** (winform aslo :) ) and etc. As for UI framework, I maybe use many of them.
 # Now
 Now, I am trying to study deeply.
 Also, I contribute to some projects, in the field of **Tools**, **Bot**, **LLM**, many libs and so on.
-In organization, I establish **SoruxBot** to construct a cross-platform general communicating bot framework, **Netife** to construct a new Web Package Sniff and Editor framework, **WHUCAO** for campus open source communicating and so on.
+In organization, I establish **SoruxBot** to construct a cross-platform general communicating bot framework, **Netife** to construct a new Web Package Sniff and Editor framework, **WHUCodingAndOpen** for campus open source communicating and so on.
 # Interest
 - Architecture
 - Programe Developer